e4rache/horror-movies/README.md

-## Welcome to GitHub Pages
+## a tiny horror movie list

-You can use the [editor on GitHub](https://github.com/e4rache/horror-movies/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+use the [editor on GitHub](https://github.com/e4rache/horror-movies/edit/main/README.md) to maintain

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown